avinabagh98/US_Honey_Production-EDA/README.md

 ## Insights from Data
 In this data, there is no missing value spotted.
 So lets talk about the data.
 The data is all about honey production, supply and demand in United States from 1998 to 2021.
-Over the year the procduction goes down and down.
+Over the year the production goes down and down.
 The **all time best production** happened in the year **2000**.
 The total production in 2000 is of **219,558,000 pounds**.<br>
 <p align ="center">
 <img src = "https://github.com/avinabagh98/US_Honey_Production-EDA/blob/main/1.png">